SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: Introduction

+However, a critical distinction exists between established GPU architectures and emerging NPUs that makes existing solutions insufficient.
+Solutions developed for NVIDIA GPUs and their Tensor Cores operate within a relatively mature ecosystem with well-understood memory hierarchies (e.g., Shared Memory) and programming models like CUDA~\cite{ootomo2022recovering, ootomo2024dgemm}.
+In contrast, accelerators like the Ascend NPU feature a fundamentally different, software-managed memory hierarchy and a more pronounced memory-to-compute gap, creating a severe "memory wall"~\cite{gholami2024ai}.
+This architectural divergence means that optimization strategies tailored to GPU memory models cannot be directly or efficiently ported.
+This creates a clear research gap concerning the performance portability of precision approximation techniques across disparate accelerator architectures.
+Our work addresses this gap by proposing a co-design methodology where the numerical algorithm and system-level optimizations are developed in tandem, specifically to overcome the architectural constraints of memory-constrained NPUs.

-We propose \textbf{SGEMM-cube}, a software–hardware co-designed framework that enables high-throughput and high-accuracy FP32 GEMM using only FP16 computation.
-At its core, SGEMM-cube combines a numerical emulation technique with a performance-optimized implementation tailored to the memory hierarchy of a representative AI accelerator.
+At its core, SGEMM-cube combines a numerical approximation technique with a performance-optimized implementation tailored to the memory hierarchy of a representative AI accelerator.
+The contributions of this work are as follows: